 Does Sarah remember Chuck after the kiss?
 Some viewers are put off by the fact that, at the end of Chuck Versus the Goodbye, all other characters get their fairy-tale ending, with all their dreams come true, except for Chuck and Sarah.
 They also do not like the fact that everyone leaves instead of helping Chuck and Sarah.
 So they search for Chuck series finale alternate ending that shows Sarah’s memories coming back.
 Or they clamor for a Chuck season 6 or for a Chuck movie.

 I think that’s the wrong way of looking at it.
 A better way is to see that the fairy-tale ending for all the secondary characters is a clue to the fairy-tale ending for the main couple.
-If all the secondary characters get a kick in the shin in the finale, it makes harder to believe the main couple’s fairy tale ending.
+If all the secondary characters get a kick in the shin in the finale, it makes it harder to believe the main couple’s fairy tale ending.

 Also, and here’s the thing everyone misses, we do not see everyone else’s happy ending either.
-We don’t see Jeffster! become rockstars (like David Hasselhoff) in Germany after they walk out of the Buy More (in a reference to the movie Silverado).
+We do not see Jeffster! become rockstars (like David Hasselhoff) in Germany after they walk out of the Buy More (in a reference to the movie Silverado).
 We do not see Ellie and Devon at their dream jobs in Chicago.
-We don’t see Morgan and Alex living together and getting married.
-We don’t see Casey and Gertrude together.
+We do not see Morgan and Alex living together and getting married.
+We do not see Casey and Gertrude together.
 We only see a promise of all that.
 Yet, we buy it.
 But for the main couple, no, the promise is not enough.
 We have to see it.
 Why the double standard?
 Especially when we already have an obvious parallel in 4.09 Phase Three, where Sarah’s kiss magically restores Chuck’s brain, whose memories were not merely suppressed (like Sarah’s) but wiped clean by the Belgian?

 Also, everyone leaves in the finale because it’s a goodbye, and every character gets to have their own goodbye scene.
 It’s a tribute to them.
 Even the extras get their own goodbye spy mission at the beginning of the final episode and even get to talk.
 It’s a joyous yet melancholy goodbye because that’s what goodbyes are about.